School Nutrition Program Volunteer

 |Duties||These are some the of the duties our volunteers perform: |

 -Preparing meals and snacks for students to eat; most programs do not involve cooking, but most have some cutting of fresh fruits and vegetables and minimal preparation of other food items.

 -Setting up for food service which can include setting up chairs and tables, cleaning the eating and food preparation surfaces and putting out dishes and food.

 -Post-program clean up; this can include doing dishes, putting food away, cleaning tables and putting away chairs.

 -Monthly reporting and financial tracking; this involves working with school staff to obtain account balances and submitting totals to HFFT each month.

 |Benefits||HFFT volunteers know that they are making the difference in the lives of the students they serve.
 Student Nutrition Programs ensure that all student have access to the healthy food they need to learn and grow. |

-Being a part of our amazing team of over 2,100 volunteers (including 930 students) throughout Halton Region means that you care about the academic success of Halton Students.
+Being a part of our amazing team of over 2,100 volunteers (including 930 students) throughout Halton Region means that you care about the success of Halton Students.

 Our programs are great for volunteers of all ages.